 No one has time for show animals that go off feed, so take a proactive approach to keep your livestock eating all summer long.
 Animals are very routine-oriented, so set a feeding schedule and stick to it.

 One of the best ways to make sure your livestock keep eating is to keep the digestive tract healthy, and a great way to do that is to include Amaferm® in your animals’ diets.
-Amaferm is a research-proven precision-based prebiotic that increases intake, digestibility and absorption.
-Amaferm will help drive consistent, daily intake, helping ensure that your animals eat every day.
+Amaferm®️ is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.
 All BioZyme® products including those in the Sure Champ® and Vita Charge® lines contain Amaferm, to help keep your animals eating.

 Specific products that contain Amaferm that are designed to help drive your animals’ appetite during heat stress situations include Sure Champ Extreme with Climate Control and Vita Charge Climate Control Gel.
 The Amaferm helps increase intake and digestibility, driving consumption.
 With the increased efficiency in digestibility, the animal is using less energy to digest food, creating less internal heat.
 The Climate Control products also contain a plant extract specifically designed to maintain circulation, and promote water intake, therefore maintaining the body’s core temperature.
 They also contain garlic, to deter insects.